 4 Unexpected Xylitol Benefits

-#3 Reduces Dental Decay and Cavities: In stark contrast to sugar, xylitol has surprisingly been shown to reduce dental decay and cavities.
+In stark contrast to sugar, xylitol has surprisingly been shown to reduce dental decay and cavities.
 Again, because of its structure, pathogenic (bad) bacteria in the mouth that cause cavities can’t digest it and thus they don’t thrive on it.
 In fact, the bad bacteria consumes xylitol (not knowing it can’t digest it) and ultimately starves and ‘dies’.
 The good news is that your healthy bacteria doesn’t seem to be affected by xylitol.
-This in turn leads to healthy bacteria surviving, bad bacteria dying and cavities prevented.
+This, in turn, leads to healthy bacteria surviving, bad bacteria dying and cavities prevented.
 Studies have shown that replacing sugar with xylitol or adding it on top of your diet can reduce tooth decay and cavities by as much as 30-85%!

 Xylitol and Bone Health